Circuit Court Clerk

 Holly was born on October 18, 1982 in Vandalia, Illinois.
 She graduated from Nokomis High School in 2001.
 Holly earned her Bachelors degree from Blackburn College in 2005 and earned her Master's degree from the University of Cincinnati in December 2009.

 Holly married Rob Lemons in May of 2005.
-They have one daughter, Maui Grace, who was born in March of 2008.
-Holly and her family are members of Litchfield First Baptist Church.
-Mrs. Lemons is an active Farm Bureau, Business & Professional Women, and Rotary member.
+They have four daughters, Maui Grace, who was born in March of 2008, Brylynn Rose born in November 2013, and twins Aspen Noel and Afton Faith born January 2015.
+Mrs. Lemons is an active Farm Bureau and Rotary member.

 Holly Lemons was appointed as Circuit Clerk on June 9, 2009.